Code4HR/okcandidate-platform/README.md

 ## Running Tests In Docker

-Assuming your using `docker-compose`, if nothing is currently up, then you can run tests in a new container with `docker-compose run app npm test`.
+Assuming you're using `docker-compose`, if nothing is currently up, then you can run tests in a new container with `docker-compose run app npm test`.
 If you've already started the containers with something like `docker-compose up -d` then you can run tests in that same container with `docker-compose exec app npm test`.

 # Contributing
 This project follows a loose interpretation of Git flow.
 Master is production, develop is staging.
 Each feature gets one branch.
 When opening a PR, please open it against the develop branch.